ipfs/ipfs-docs/docs/concepts/ipns.md

 - The IPNS name is a CID with a multihash of the public key
 - The IPNS record contains the public key and signature, allowing anyone to verify that the record was signed by the private key holder.

-This self-certifying nature gives IPNS several benefits not preset in hierarchical and consensus systems such as DNS, and blockchain identifiers.
+This self-certifying nature gives IPNS several benefits not present in hierarchical and consensus systems such as DNS, and blockchain identifiers.
 Notably, IPNS records can come from anywhere, not just a particular service/system, and it is very fast and easy to confirm a record is authentic.

 ### Common IPNS operations